 “Bestowing Beauty: Masterpieces from Persian Lands”

 Bringing together nearly 100 works highlighting the rich and artistic cultural heritage of Iranian civilization from the 6th to the 19th century, “Bestowing Beauty” draws from one of the most significant collections of Persian art privately owned and rarely publicly displayed.
-Works in the exhibition include carpets, textiles, manuscripts, paintings, ceramics, lacquer, metalwork, scientific instruments and jeweled objects.
+Works in the exhibition include carpets, textiles, manuscripts, paintings, ceramics, lacquer, metalwork and jeweled objects.
 Highlights include exquisite miniature paintings from the Shahnama, the Iranian national epic; a range of historically significant ceramics; precious inlaid metal wares; finely woven silk fabrics; and a monumental silk carpet from the apex of Safavid dynasty carpet production.
-Woven throughout the tales of these extraordinary artworks are experiences, ideas and emotions shared by all peoples, grouped within the exhibition into the universal themes of faith and piety, love and longing, kingship and authority, banquets and battles, and earth and nature.
+The objects on display reveal extraordinary stories, filled with experiences, ideas and emotions shared by all peoples.
+The artworks are grouped within the exhibition into sections focused on faith and piety, love and longing, kingship and authority, banquets and battles, and earth and nature.
 This exhibition is organized by the Museum of Fine Arts, Houston.

 “David Driskell: Icons of Nature and History”